An equivariant PPV theorem and Paschke-Higson duality: Introduction

 \section{Introduction}

-The classical Paschke duality expresses the $K$-homology of a compact space $Y$ as the $K$-theory of some dual $C^*$-algebra $Q(Y, H)$ which can be taken to be the commutant of $C(Y)$ in the Calkin algebra of any ample representation of $C(Y)$ in some separable Hilbert space $H$, see \cite{Paschke81, HigsonPaschke}.
-See also \cite{HPR, HRbook}.
-Another contribution to the Paschke duality is the non-commutative version proved by Valette in \cite{Valette}, which similarly allows, modulo the identification of the involved bivariant $\Ext$ groups with corresponding bivariant Kasparov groups, to deduce a non-equivariant family version of the Paschke-Higson duality.
-The Paschke duality when applied to the Higson-Roe sequence relied on the so-called Voiculescu theorem \cite{Voiculescu} canonically identifying the dual algebras $Q(Y, H)$ when the Hilbert representation in $H$ is ample, and hence avoiding some set-theoretic complications.
-So, the commutative case of the Voiculescu theorem represents a crucial step in the identification of the boundary map in the so-called Higson-Roe exact sequence, with the Baum-Connes assembly map, see \cite{HR-I, HR-II, HR-III}.
+In their groundbreaking work on coarse geometry and the Baum-Connes conjecture, Higson and Roe established the existence of a long exact sequence in $K$-theory, now called the Higson-Roe sequence.
+Informally, this sequence ``measures" the potential failure of the Baum-Connes conjecture, i.e. the failure of the Baum-Connes assembly map to be an isomorphism \cite{HR-I, HR-II, HR-III}.
+The Higson-Roe sequence uses the Paschke-Higson duality isomorphism in a fundamental way, which allows to express the $K$-homology of a compact space $Y$ as the $K$-theory of some dual $C^*$-algebra $Q(Y, H)$, which can be taken to be the commutant of $C(Y)$ in the Calkin algebra of any ample representation of $C(Y)$, see \cite{Paschke81, HigsonPaschke}.
+More generally, Paschke showed in \cite{Paschke81} that for any separable unital $C^*$-algebra $A$, the $K$-theory of the commutant of $A$ in the Calkin algebra (for any ample representation) is isomorphic to the group of invertibles in $\text{Ext}(A)$, see also \cite{HPR, HRbook} and \cite{Valette} for further developments.
+In this context, Paschke-Higson duality as applied to the Higson-Roe sequence, relies on a remarkable and deep theorem of Voiculescu \cite{Voiculescu}.
+Indeed, the commutative case of Voiculescu's theorem provides a crucial step in identifying the boundary map in the Higson-Roe exact sequence with the Baum-Connes assembly map.

-Recall that the Voiculescu theorem was originally carried out in order to solve some then open questions in operator theory \cite{Halmos}, it also implied a noncommutative version of the Brown-Douglas-Fillmore theorem about the existence of the trivial element of $\Ext (Y)$ \cite{BDF}, a far-reaching generalization of the classical Weyl-von Neumann classification theorem \cite{Weyl, vonNeumann, Berg}.
+Recall that Voiculescu's theorem was originally carried out in order to solve some then open questions in operator theory \cite{Halmos}, it also implied a noncommutative version of the Brown-Douglas-Fillmore theorem about the existence of the trivial element of $\Ext (Y)$ \cite{BDF}, a far-reaching generalization of the classical Weyl-von Neumann classification theorem \cite{Weyl, vonNeumann, Berg}.
 It is worth pointing out that Kasparov studied, in the early eighties, representations of unital, nuclear $C^*$-algebras on Hilbert {{$C^*$-modules}}, and proved a generalized Voiculescu theorem which played a crucial part in establishing his powerful $KK$-theory, see \cite{Kasparov, Kasparov1}.